aortem/dartstream/CONTRIBUTING.md

 2. Create a New Issue: If the bug is not listed, create a new issue.
 Provide a detailed description, steps to reproduce, and any relevant screenshots or logs.

+### Submitting a Documentation Report

-### Check Existing Documentation: Ensure the documentation report or suggestion is not already covered.
+1. Check Existing Documentation: Ensure the documentation report or suggestion is not already covered.

-1. Create a New Issue: Open a new issue and select the "Documentation" template.
+2. Create a New Issue: Open a new issue and select the "Documentation" template.
 Clearly describe the documentation improvement or error.

 ## Getting Started